-Recently we shared helpful tips on creating and designing HTML emails, and today we’d like to focus on the related topic which is really important for email developers.
-We will talk about email attachments, their types and limitations, primarily concentrating on how to send an HTML email with images.
+Recently we shared helpful tips on creating and designing HTML emails, and today we’d like to focus on a related topic which is really important for email developers.
+We will talk about email attachments, including their types and limitations, primarily concentrating on how to send an HTML email with images.

 Attached vs embedded images

 There are two basic approaches to attaching images to email messages: enclosing and embedding.
 Everything is straightforward with enclosing: you add it as a separate file which doesn’t affect the HTML structure.
 In this case, your recipient will get the attached image as it is, unchanged and uncompressed.
 The only thing you should worry about is the maximum email size limit.
 Even if your email client/service is able to send a large attachment, it doesn’t mean that your recipient will receive it.
 So, if you are not sure about the email client used on the other end, follow the smallest possible limit.
-Overall, email services tend to increase the size limits: Outlook desktop lets sending up to 20 MB, while other common email clients allow 25 MB and above.
+There are a lot of ways you can edit image online for free or even use an AI image sharpener to increase the quality after compression.
+Overall, email services tend to increase the size limits: Outlook desktop allows sending up to 20 MB, while other common email clients allow 25 MB and above.

 Below is a table which shows how some email clients treat images by default.

-Keeping the behavior of email clients in mind, you may choose one of three main techniques of embedding pictures in emails.
+Keeping the behavior of email clients in mind, you may choose one of three main techniques of embedding images in emails.

 CID attachments, or embedding an image using MIME object